Everything you need to know about glazing for personal access doors

 VT: Visible Transmittance indicates the fraction of visible light through the window.
 This value can vary between 0 and 1 and with double and triple glazed windows; this can be between 0.3 and 0.7.
 Let’s take a look at some of the basic glazing types to consider for commercial doors.

 Single Glazing: A window with just one pane of glass, single glazing allows for the highest transfer of energy – temperature and light.
 This means that the only thing separating two environments is one layer of glass.
 This type of glazing provides the least insulation and the highest amount of energy loss.
 Usually the cheapest option, but this would become expensive due to increased energy bills.
 Further to this, single glazing is also most prone to breaking, due to being the weakest, however glass can be toughened.
+Explore our range of personal access doors designed with glazing options to suit your needs.

 Double Glazing: Double glazing, or sometimes called an insulated glass unit (IGU), combines two panes of glass into a single window system.
 This type of window system has become the most popular type of recent years due to the rising cost of energy bills.
 The panes of glass in this system are separated by a spacer and a layer of air or gas, and acts as an extra layer of insulation.
 Double glazed windows are an energy efficient option as they reduce the amount of heat escaping, while also helping to decrease noise pollution too.
 Furthermore, in hotter climates, double glazing helps to decrease the amount of unwanted heat entering which helps to lessen reliance on air conditioning systems.
 While being more expensive than single glazing, these become greater value for money due to the money saved on reducing energy costs.